jyeg/angulpifango/README.md

-ACTIVITY STUFF
+Angulpifango
 ===============
+The point of this is to be a handy front-end template for building apps using:

+* AngularJS
+* Gulp
+* Browserify
+* Django

 INSTALL
 --------

-Run `npm install` from the directory where this Readme is located.
+Run `npm install` and then `bower install` from the directory where this Readme is located.
 Wait for half the Internet to be downloaded.

 DEVELOP
 --------